In the present international situation there is no sign of global GHG emissions being reversed (into decline).

 The only world plan on GHG emissions is

-to keep them increasing, which can only leads to the collapse of agriculture civilization and an
+to keep them increasing, which can only leads to the collapse of agriculture, civilization and eventually an

-Without a drastic emergency rapid reduction of global GHG emissions - the world is headed for planetary catastrophe.
+Without a immediate emergency rapid reduction of global GHG emissions (universally recommended by the scientists) - the world is headed for planetary catastrophe.

-o 10 Nov 2016 All of nature Climate change already dramatically disrupting all elements of natureo 2016 WMO global temperature increase 1.2C and all direct recorded indicators of atmospheric GHG pollution are accelerating.
+o 10 Nov 2016 All of nature Climate change already dramatically disrupting all elements of natureo 2018 WMO Global temperature increase for 2017 was 1.1C, the warmest not influenced by an El Niño event.

 o 2 May 2016 UN Climate Secreatriat Update of INDCs:global emissions will be 16% higher in 2030

 o 14 Nov 2016 World Bank Disasters Force 26 Million People into Poverty and Cost $520bn/ year

 o August 2015 ECONOMIC EMERGENCY a report by Citibank The cost of progressing to a low carbon economy is cheaper than an ‘Inaction’ fossil fuel scenario.
 Climate damage costs of 1.5°C by 2100 and our heading today of 4.5°C warming scenarios are $50 trillion.
 Even a 2.5°C warming costs $30 trillion less than a business-as-usual high global warming scenario.o Food security: Climate change is already having a negative impact on most of the worlds main agricultural regions (IPCC AR5 WG2).
 These trends can only increase under increasing climate change. o No climate mitigation agreement As things are (2018) there is no progress for a new binding global climate agreement at and since the Dec 2015 UN Paris Climate Conference.
 There will be will be no new measures on reducing global GHG emissions till after 2020.
 The Paris Agreement is only ‘intended' and voluntary’ called INDCs (Intended Nationally Determined Contributions).